 At Staver Accident Injury Lawyers, P.C., we possess years of experience helping clients recover compensation for injury or loss resulting from the negligent actions of another party.
 You cannot avoid all accidents and despite your best intentions, you could still become a victim of a serious car accident.
 At Staver Accident Injury Lawyers, P.C. we can help.

+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Call an injury attorney today to schedule a free consultation.